Massive data leak targets German officials including Merkel - Journal du Cameroun

 “However the damage is likely to be massive given the volume of personal data published.”

+A deputy from Merkel’s Christian Democratic Union party, Patrick Sensburg, pointed the finger at right-wing extremists.

+“I assume this was a hacker attack by people close to the AfD,” he told the daily Handelsblatt.

-Fietz said the amount of Merkel’s data that was exposed was “not excessive” but warned that some of the documents and information published might be faked.
+Fietz said the amount of Merkel’s data that was exposed was “not excessive” but warned that some of the documents and information published might have been faked.

-Given the vast range of data hoovered up, RBB said it seemed unlikely that it was taken from a single source.
+Given the vast range of data hoovered up, IT experts said it seemed unlikely that it was taken from a single source.

 Parliamentary group leaders were notified of the attack late Thursday and the Federal Office for Information Security (BSI) and the domestic intelligence service said they were investigating.